NikolayMiladinov/Hardware-Verification-Coursework/README.md

 Code coverage was done automatically by questasim using the command *vlog +cover +fcover* and *vsim -coverage -voptargs="+cover=bcefst"*
 Toggle coverage was diabled for HREADYOUT, HRDATA[31:16], HTRANS[0], HADDR[31:24].

+NOTE: The coverage report contains only 1 test, which is using random reset, and produces 100% coverage.
+We did try to merge it with the other test coverages, but kept getting an error that they had different sourcing files and did not have time to fix that.

 ### 5. Assertions

 The following assertions were embedded in the GPIO rtl, all sampled on positive edge of HCLK and disabled if HRESETn is low: